William Henry (pastor): Death

 In 1830, William was attacked by an illness which seriously damaged his health.
 From about two years later, bouts of infirmity became more severe, forcing him to lay aside his duties for much of the time.
 He died on the 8th March 1839, and his remains were interred in the burial ground adjoining the chapel at Tooting on the 15th March.
-The funeral service was conducted by the Rev. George Clayton, and on the Sunday following a funeral sermon in William's honour was given by the Rev. John Leifchild.
+The funeral service was conducted by the Rev. George Clayton, and on the Sunday following a funeral sermon in William Henry's honour was given by the Rev. John Leifchild.